 Microsoft Teams is not a like-for-like replacement for Skype for Business

-Common pitfall #1: no change management programme
+Example One: no change management programme

 On the face of it, they were well placed.
-They had done lots of previous technical work around Skype, and most of the ‘being ready’ technical work was also done.
-The network was ready too.
+They’d done lots of previous technical work around Skype.
+What’s more, they’d done most of the ‘being ready’ technical work too.
+The network was also ready.
 They had everything necessary to cope with video streams, heavy video usage, meetings and so on.
-They were also prepared for the roll-out of Teams – because when you have Office 365 you can relatively easily transition – and their IT Support were fairly well up to speed.
-You could argue that they were not perfectly trained but they certainly had enough knowledge to be getting on with and start the project.
+They were also prepared for the roll-out of Teams – because when you have Office 365 you can relatively easily transition.
+And their IT Support was fairly well up to speed too.
+I might argue that they were not perfectly trained, but they certainly had enough knowledge to start the project.